Wine and Sunshine

 Lakeridge Winery

 After carefully making our way through the crowd, we jumped in line for a tour of the winery which included several samples of wines.
 I was not overly impressed with the Muscadine samples, but enjoyed the hybrids including the Cuvée Blanc, a blended wine made with Suwannee, Miss Blanc and Blanc du Bois.
-A nice patio wine, that probably scored much higher on my palate in the 95 degree temps.
+A nice patio wine.
 For red wine fans, check out the Reserve Cuvée Noir, a dry red wine with light tannins and a hint of oak.

 After the tour, we made our way upstairs where visitors are treated to a short video presentation which shows the growing of the Florida grapes to the wine making process.
 The tour concludes with a walk through the production area and then outside to the balcony to see the spectacular view of the vineyards where the grapes are grown and harvested.

-Live music, Greek food, and a lot of sunshine provided the perfect backdrop for a Saturday afternoon.
+Live music, Greek food, and plenty of sunshine provided the perfect backdrop for a Saturday afternoon.
 I recommend a visit to Lakeridge Winery and be sure to tell them The Other 46 sent you.
 Cheers!

 Click here to vote The Other 46 as your favorite wine blog!